VFW at Memorial Day Service

 Main Street in Wessington Springs has changed several times throughout our history.
 There have been many businesses of all types: tailor shops, photo studios, service stations, meat markets, lumberyards, music stores, a hatchery, and much, much more.
 In the early 1900’s, Main Street was also the center of activity on Friday and Saturday evenings, with families sitting on the boardwalk while children would play in the street.
 Traditions that continue to influence us are seen in the foods that are eaten today: kuchen, pouchen, German sausage, sauerkraut, lefsa and lutefisk.

-The Foothills Rodeo in June, the Classic Car & Antique Tractor Show in August and the Bull Bash in September are just a small example of how Wessington Springs rich historical culture is shared with people visiting our community.
-Activities on the Fourth of July include the Old Timers’ baseball game, Volunteer Fireman’s Street Dance, and fireworks sponsored by the Wessington Springs Fire Department.
+The Foothills Rodeo in June, the Classic Car & Antique Tracor Show in August and the Bull Bash in September are just a small example of how Wessington Springs rich historical culture is shared with people visiting our community.
+Activities on the Fourth of July include the Old Timers’ baseball game, Volunteer Fireman’s Street Dance, and fireworks sponsored by the Wessington Springs Chamber of Commerce.
 A Veterans Day program in November, along with many concerts and church programs throughout the year keep this “small town” hopping year round!

 Other proof that “Our Town” is alive and kicking is the vibrant business district, which includes a grocery store, hardware & variety store, pharmacy, flower shop, embroidery & screen printing business, a newspaper & printing company, a bank, and even a bowling alley.
-Wessington Springs has all the amenities of a larger town without the congestion.
+Wessington Springs has all the amenities of a larger town without the congestion, just stop by Springs Auto or Springs Inn Café to be treated to some wonderful “down home” customer service.
 Our 48 acre park, a golf course, and trap club afford opportunities to locals and visitors alike.

 And in truth, that’s not all… “Our Town” has eight sites listed on the National Register of Historical Places.
 Come see the Opera House that was built by William Brinner in 1905.
 The first performance in the building was “Down In Maine” by the Wessington Springs Dramatic Club.
 In 1909 the building was leased for roller-skating and motion pictures.
 By 1920, the building became the city’s fire hall.
 The Opera House was no longer used by the 1960s.
 In August 1976, the Opera House was placed on the National Registry of Historic Places.